adrianfalleiro/slim-cli-runner/README.md

 **Tasks registration**

 Add a new key in your `settings.php` file called `commands` and list your tasks.
 _Keep in mind that you should NOT add this within the 'settings' values_
+To define a default task (For use when no command name is provided) add a new task with `__default` as key

 ```php
 'settings' => [